The Magic Barrier before Thermalization

 {\it Conclusion.} We have studied the equilibration dynamics of subsystem entanglement entropy and anti-flatness under unitary evolution in a (2+1)-dimensional SU(2) lattice gauge theory constrained on a linear plaquette chain with $\jmax=1$.
-We find that the anti-flatness, a lower bound on non-local quantum magic, exhibits a universal barrier-like peak during the period of fast entanglement growth.
+We find that the anti-flatness, a lower bound on non-local non-stabilizerness, exhibits a universal barrier-like peak during the period of fast entanglement growth.
 This behavior occurs for all highly excited electric basis states and persists across ergodic couplings, revealing a coupling-independent structure of the entanglement spectrum during thermalization.
-The timing of the barrier is strongly correlated with that of the maximal entanglement growth, demonstrating that the thermalization dynamics in the SU(2) gauge theory involves simultaneous generation of high magic and high entanglement.
-We speculate that this generic barrier phenomenon may persist across a broad class of quantum chaotic theories, implying that quantitative simulations of thermalization in these theories inherently require quantum computation.
+The timing of the barrier is strongly correlated with that of the maximal entanglement growth, demonstrating that the thermalization dynamics in the SU(2) gauge theory involves simultaneous generation of high non-stabilizerness and high entanglement.
+Supported by similar behavior found for the mixed-field Ising model, we speculate that this generic barrier phenomenon may persist across a broad class of quantum chaotic theories, implying that quantitative simulations of thermalization in these theories inherently require quantum computation.

-Promising directions for future work include testing this conjecture in other chaotic systems—most notably SU(3) gauge theory, examining the evolution of anti-flatness during specific physical processes such as string breaking in fermionic models, and computing quantum magic directly via measures for qudit systems rather than through its anti-flatness bound.
+Promising directions for future work include testing this conjecture in other chaotic systems—most notably SU(3) gauge theory, examining the evolution of anti-flatness during specific physical processes such as string breaking in fermionic models and glueball formation~\cite{Grieninger:2026bdq,Cataldi:2025cyo,Cao:2026qky}, and computing non-stabilizerness directly via measures for qudit systems rather than through its anti-flatness bound.
 We plan to pursue these investigations in future work.